lhbelfanti/goal-book/chapter4/exercises/README.md

 #### Exercise 4.12
 The popular web comic `xkcd` has a `JSON` interface.
 For example, a request to `http://xkcd.com/571/info.0.json` produces a detailed description of comic 571, one of many favorites.
 Download each URL (once!) and build an offline index.
 Write a tool `xkcd` that, using this index, prints the URL and transcript of each comic that matches a search term provided on the command line.

+#### Exercise 4.13
+The JSON-based web service of the Open Movie Database lets you search `https://omdbapi.com/` for a movie by name and download its poster image.
+Write a tool `poster` that downloads the poster image for the movie named on the command line.